foroozandehgroup/NMR-EsPy/docs/gui/gui_usage.rst

   for estimating signal parameters.
 It is used in NMR-EsPy to generate an initial guess for numerical optimisation.
-It is possible to either manually choose how many oscillators to generate using the Matrix Pencil, or to estimate the number of oscillators using the Minimum Description Length.
+It is possible to either manually choose how many oscillators to generate using the Matrix Pencil, or to estimate the number of oscillators using the Minimum Description Length (MDL).

   + `Datapoints to consider` - Specifies how many points in the filtered signal to consider.
 The fewer datapoints, the faster the Matrix Pencil will be.
 However, if too few datapoints are used, the result may be unreliable.
-If the signal contains fewer the 4096 (2¹²) points, the full signal will be considered by default.
+If the signal contains fewer than 4096 (2¹²) points, the full signal will be considered by default.
 Otherwise, the first 4096 points will be considered.
   + `Use MDL` - Whether or not to use the Minimum Description Length.